-I don’t remember my parents’ old tv much (except that it was black & white and rather dusty), but I do remember that the entire family were watching one movie each week.
+I don’t remember my parents’ old TV much (except that it was black & white and rather dusty), but I do remember that the entire family was watching one movie each week.
 As a child, Friday was my only movie night and half way through I was always falling asleep.

 Most of the time I had my brother and three sisters keeping me busy hide and seeking in the garden or running wild on the football pitch.
 Our summer holidays were well spent going fishing with my dad, yet I remember vividly the generous sized sandwiches my mum was always carefully placing in our picnic basket.
 I was a lucky child who spent most of his childhood in the countryside, way long before my university days and a fun career in law in this buzzing capital.